Emmett Till: Lynching

-When Roy Bryant was informed of what had happened, he aggressively questioned several young black men who entered the store.
-That evening, Bryant, with a black man named J. W. Washington, approached a black teenager walking along a road.
+After Roy Bryant was informed of what had happened, he aggressively questioned several young black men who entered the store.
+That evening, Bryant, with a black man named J. W. Washington, approached a black teenager walking alongside a road.
 Bryant ordered Washington to seize the boy, put him in the back of a pickup truck, and took him to be identified by a companion of Carolyn's who had witnessed the episode with Till.
 Friends or parents vouched for the boy in Bryant's store, and Carolyn's companion denied that the boy Bryant and Washington seized was the one who had accosted her.
 Somehow, Bryant learned that the boy in the incident was from Chicago and was staying with Mose Wright.
 (Note: Some recollections of this part of the story relate that news of the incident traveled in both black and white communities very quickly.
 Others say that Carolyn Bryant refused to tell her husband about it.
 According to some accounts, Till's eldest cousin Maurice Wright, perhaps put off by Till's bragging and smart clothes, told Roy Bryant at his store about Till's interaction with Bryant's wife.)
 Several witnesses overheard Bryant and his 36-year-old half-brother, John William "J. W." Milam, discussing taking Till from his house.

 In the early morning hours of August 28, 1955, sometime between 2:00 and 3:30 a.m., Bryant and Milam drove to Mose Wright's house.
 Armed with a pistol and a flashlight, he asked Wright if he had three boys in the house from Chicago.
-Till was sharing a bed with another cousin and there were a total of eight people in the cabin.
-Milam asked Wright to take them to "the nigger who did the talking."
+At the time, Till was sharing a bed with another cousin and there were a total of eight people in the cabin.
+Milam asked Wright to take them to "the nigger who did the talking".
 Till's great-aunt offered the men money, but Milam refused as he rushed Emmett to put on his clothes.
 Mose Wright informed the men that Till was from up north and did not know any better.
-Milam reportedly then asked, "How old are you, preacher?" to which Wright responded, "64."
-Milam threatened that if Wright told anybody, he would not live to see 65.
+Milam reportedly then asked, "How old are you, preacher?" to which Wright responded, "sixty-four."
+Milam threatened that if Wright told anybody, he would not live to see sixty-five.
 The men marched Till out to the truck.
 Wright said he heard them ask someone in the car if this was the boy, and heard someone say "yes."
 When asked if the voice was that of a man or a woman Wright said that "it seemed like it was a lighter voice than a man's."
 In a 1956 interview with Look magazine, in which they confessed to the killing, Bryant and Milam said they would have brought Till by the store in order to have Carolyn identify him, but stated they did not do so because they said Till admitted to being the one who had talked to her.